 It has multiple names: West India adopts it as Makar Sankranti, South India as Pongal and North India as Lohri.
 This day usually signals the inception of the famous Kumbh Mela in Uttar Pradesh and completion of the harvesting season in Punjab and other parts of North India.

-I have compiled Makar Sankranti food items which are served during the festival in the various states across India on this auspicious day, which also marks the new year according to Hindu Calender.
+I have compiled Makar Sankranti food items and recipes which are served during the festival in the various states across India on this auspicious day, which also marks the new year according to Hindu Calender.

 Watch Makar Sankranti Khichdi Recipe Video